I MUST share this recipe for Instant Pot Greek Chickpea Soup with Lemon & Oregano with you!

 - My experience is that it’s going to take at least an hour to simmer until the extra virgin olive oil starts to magically disappear into the soup.
 I honestly thought she was nuts adding so much olive oil, but it really does incorporate into the soup and thicken.
 It also doesn’t separate even if frozen and reheated!
 Taste and add more salt and a little more pepper if needed.
 I probably added 1 1/2 tsp salt total including what I sautéed the onions with.

-- When the soup is getting nice and creamy and the olive oil incorporated, add 1 tbsp oregano, some of your lemon zest if you want, and about 1/2 of the fresh squeezed lemon juice.
+- When the soup is getting nice and creamy and the olive oil incorporated, add 1 tbsp oregano, some of your lemon zest if you want, and about 1/2 of the freshly squeezed lemon juice.
 I squeezed about 3/4 of a lemon in there!
 Yum!

 - I chose to mash up some of the chickpeas in the pot with the spoon, but I left it pretty chunky.
 The Goya was really silky and more pureed-like and the store brand much more chunky.